 A month later when he returned he was wearing the nose-guard that may or may not have been the NHL’s first goalie mask.
-It looked strange and vexed Benedict’s vision so much that he’s supposed to have discarded it before the game against Ottawa, that March, when someone fell on him.
+It looked strange and vexed Benedict’s vision, he wore it for just five games before someone fell on him, re-injuring the nose and ending his NHL career.
 Possibly another shot of Morenz’s might have caught Benedict in the throat at some point in here, too.

 Can we agree, also, that Morenz didn’t necessarily need hockey to hurt himself?